How can counselling help?

 - You can contact me via telephone or email.

 - Please leave me a message on my voicemail if I am unable to answer your call immediately.
-I will call/email you back within 24 hours.
+I will call/email you back within 2 working days.
 I will call you when I'm in a quiet, confidential place.
 Do let me know when is best for me to return your call and if you are happy for me to leave a message on your voicemail.

 - Research shows that the relationship with the therapist is the most important factor in client improvement.
 If you think you may want to begin counselling with me, we can initially have a brief, no-obligation talk on the phone to see how comfortable you feel talking to me.
 This also gives me a chance to find out what’s troubling you and see if I might be able to help.
 It is not necessary for you to tell me everything about yourself at this stage.
 This can be discussed at our first meeting.
 The time and date of our first session can then be arranged.
 Some people prefer to book a session straightaway.
 This is ok too.